coolsamson7/aspyx/README.md

 If required a coercion will be executed.

-This concept relies on a central object `ConfigurationManager` that stores the overall configuration values as provided by so called configuration sources that are defined as follows.
+Configuration values are managed centrally using a `ConfigurationManager`, which aggregates values from various configuration sources that are defined as follows.

 ```python
 class ConfigurationSource(ABC):